smartsheet-platform/smartsheet-java-sdk/README.md

 **2.0.2**

-* Added custom mixin to our JSON serializer.
+* Added custom mixin to our JSON serializer, allowing Id's to be serialized when model classes are used outside of the SDK.

 **2.0.1**